mixxxdj/manual/source/index.rst

 ***************************

 Mixxx is free [#f1]_ DJ software for Windows, Mac OS X and Linux.
-It's easy to use so you can start mixing your favourite songs in no time, even if you've never DJed before.
+It's easy to use so you can start mixing your favorite songs in no time, even if you've never DJed before.
 Mixxx offers a variety of features for experienced DJs and beginners alike, such as automatic beat and key detection, master sync, hotcues, looping, 4 decks,